-The sum insured is a cap of how much the insurance company is willing to pay for the circumstances covered in the policy.
+The sum insured is a cap of how much the insurance company is willing to pay, based on the coverage as defined in the policy.

 To give up an insurance policy.
 The insurance company pays the insured the total cash value, if any, which the policy has built up through premium payments.

-The amount available in cash upon voluntary cancellation of a policy before it becomes payable on death, permantent disability, or maturity.
+The amount available in cash upon voluntary cancellation of a policy before it becomes payable on death, permanent disability, or maturity.
 It is also referred to as cash value.

 Term Life Insurance